Where stillness speaks…

 A community of like-minded individuals

-Your investment for this retreat is $980.
-This includes accommodation, catered meals, guiding, yoga and meditation sessions, risk management and reflective facilitation.
-Cost does not include transportation to and from program location.
+Contact us directly.
+Your investment includes accommodation, catered meals, guiding, yoga and meditation sessions, risk management and reflective facilitation.
+Cost does not include snacks and transportation to and from program location.

 This retreat will take place at the 5040 Peak Hut on Vancouver Island (a new Alpine Club of Canada hut).
 It is a stunningly remote location that will allow you to truly ‘get away’ from your day-to-day life.